Looking for the Best Treatment for Sciatica? See a Chiropractor!

-If you have pain, numbness, or tingling down the back of your leg, sciatica could be the cause.
+If you have low back pain and hip pain with numbness, or tingling down the back of your leg, sciatica could be the cause.

 Fortunately, the best treatment for sciatica is as close as your chiropractor’s office.
 Surgery is not usually needed.